 Image: Gold and garnet pyramid mount from a scabbard (left) and two beads from a necklace (right)

 Many objects that suggest metalworking were found in one area.
 The evidence suggests highly skilled craft workers were producing dress fittings and jewellery in precious metals at Rendlesham in the late 6th and 7th centuries.
 All stages of the bronze working process are represented in the finds, including lead models for casting moulds, casting sprues, and discarded unfinished objects.
 The products include everyday objects such as buckles, pins and box fittings as well more elaborate pieces.

-The Anglo-Saxon finds cover about 50 hectares (120 acres).
-To the north 5th to 6th century settlement and cremation burials have been confirmed by the test excavation and the detected finds also suggest inhumation burials.
+The early medieval finds covered about 50 hectares (120 acres).
+To the north, 5th to 6th century settlement and cremation burials have been confirmed by the test excavation.
+The metal detected finds also suggest inhumation burials.
 The main area of metal working evidence is to the south, near to the densest area of wealthy 7th century finds.
 Here the excavation confirmed that there are surviving layers of rubbish and features of this date, probably close to a high status residence, perhaps the possible large timber hall on the cropmarks.

 Prehistoric and Roman activity at Rendlesham